Levoit Blog

 How You Can Prepare

-Evacuation Routes: Know your area’s designated evacuation routes.
+Evacuation Routes : Know your area's evacuation routes before wildfire season hits.

-Emergency Contacts: Make sure your emergency contacts know your evacuation plan and how to keep in touch with you.
+Emergency Contacts : Make sure loved ones know your plan and how to reach you.

-Gas Tank: Always keep your car’s gas tank at least half-full during wildfire season, in case you need to evacuate quickly.
+Gas Tank : Keep your vehicle's tank at least half-full in case you need to leave quickly.

 How Air Purifiers Can Help